-- Answering patients’ calls and communicating to both the patient and his/her family.
+- Answering patients’ calls and communicating with both the patient and his/her family.

 - Reporting to senior staff if any issues or problems arise.

-Basically, you can refer to the certified nursing assistant as the point person for the patient, who is right there with the patient as he or she goes through their daily activities.
+- Basically, you can refer to the certified nursing assistant as the point of contact for the patient, who is right there with the patient as he or she goes through their daily activities.